flatironinstitute/jax-finufft/README.md

 of the FINUFFT library.

 [Type 1 and 2](https://finufft.readthedocs.io/en/latest/math.html) transforms
-are supported in 1, 2, and 3 dimensions on the CPU, and 2 and 3 dimensions on the GPU.
+are supported in 1, 2, and 3 dimensions on the CPU and GPU.
 All of these functions support forward, reverse, and higher-order differentiation, as well as batching using `vmap`.

-> [!NOTE]
-> The GPU backend does not currently support 1D ([#125](https://github.com/flatironinstitute/jax-finufft/issues/125)).

 ## Installation